 - Health, Histories, and Humanities Minor

-Semester-long program applications and additional information about study abroad can be obtained from the Penn Abroad Office or the Office of Student Services.
+Semester-long program applications and additional information about study abroad can be obtained from the Penn Abroad Office or the Office of Academic Affairs.
 For semester-long programs, applications are processed through the Office of International Programs upon approval from the Faculty Program Director.